 But things do not end there.
 Frankie has aspirations of becoming a Hollywood actress some day and believes her tryst with Johnny does not really have any future.
 However, Johnny wants to prove her wrong by making her realize that he really likes her and wants to give their relationship a shot.
 In the meantime, the AIDS epidemic is on the rise in the city and startles most of its residents.
 Find out if their love story ends up a successful one by watching this show at the Broadhurst theatre.
 Also, here's a handy link to the seat availability and real time prices for different seats/dates for Frankie and Johnny in the Clair de Lune on Headout.

-Without further ado, let us go through the Broadhurst theatre seating chart and help you find the best seats.
+Without further ado, let us go through the Broadhurst theatre seating chart and help you find the best seats for this exciting show.

 Broadhurst Theater Seating Chart

 Broadhurst Theatre - Frankie and Johnny in the Clair de Lune Ticket Prices